 The Grid Side Lights come as a set and retail for $50.
 The kit is fairly simple with the two lights, a micro USB charging cable and two long rubber bands as well as two short ones.
 Each light is 1.5 inches wide by 2.5 inches long and .5 inches thick.
 A single light is 32 grams with the long band.
 We put one on each fork leg for what seem to be the best results.
 Each light has a single button for powering on the three LEDs and cycling through the modes.

 Charging you would think is the easy part but it was one of the most frustrating parts of our entire experience.
-To start off the set only comes with one cord so unless you have an extra kicking around, you can only charge on at a time.
-But even more frustrating is the fact that we had the hardest time opening the rubber gasket/door that covers the charging port.
+To start off the set comes with one cord that is a short 14in long, but has two micro USB heads so you can charge both at the same time.
+The frustrating part is the fact that we had the hardest time opening the rubber gasket/door that covers the charging port.
 It has a very small tab but since the door itself is so thick and substantial we had to resort to a small screwdriver instead of our fingernail.

 We are sure this offers a great seal from the elements like rain, but it also made for a light that after a few uses just became annoying.
-Then the fact that we would have to come back to swap it around and di it all over again with the next one.
-The charging cord is short so you will have to remove them from your bike to charge but thats not a big deal because the rubber band style strap is easy and quick.
+Since the charging cord is short you will have to remove them from your bike to charge but that’s not a big deal because the rubber band style strap is easy and quick.